BiologyTools/Bio/README.md

 - Multiple view modes like Emission, and Filtered.
 ROI's shown for each channel can be configured in ROI Manager.

 - Convenient viewing of image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.
-Supports viewing

 - Editing & saving ROI's in images to OME format image stacks.